MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/infopath-2003-compatible-object-models.md

 There are three exceptions to this naming pattern.
 The coclass interfaces for the COM **Application** and **XDocument** objects do not have "Object" appended to their names.
 Their names are identical to their corresponding COM objects: [Application](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.Application.aspx) and **XDocument**.
 Additionally, the names of the interfaces implemented by the **Application** and **XDocument** coclass interfaces are prefixed with the underscore character (_): [_Application2](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust._Application2.aspx) and [_XDocument2](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust._XDocument2.aspx) .
 The third exception is the COM **DataObject** object.
 The coclass interface for this object is named [DataSourceObject](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.DataSourceObject.aspx) , but just like other InfoPath COM objects, the interface it implements is the [DataObject](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.DataObject.aspx) interface.

-### How Microsoft XML Core Services (MSXML) 5.0 for Microsoft Office Objects are Exposed to the InfoPath 2003 Compatible Object Model
+### How Microsoft XML Core Services (MSXML) 5.0 for Microsoft Office objects are exposed to the InfoPath 2003 compatible object model

 A subset of the objects and members of the object model provided by Microsoft XML Core Services (MSXML), which is also a COM server, are wrapped by interfaces exposed by the Microsoft.Office.Interop.InfoPath.SemiTrust interop assembly.
 The reason this is necessary is that some of the members of the InfoPath COM object model rely on MSXML and must be able to access these members in a secure manner.
 The names of interfaces in the **Microsoft.Office.Interop.InfoPath.SemiTrust** namespace that wrap the objects and members of the MSXML object model are the same as the names exposed by the MSXML COM server.
 In most cases, these names are prefixed with "IXMLDOM" because they are used to work with the XML Document Object Model (DOM).
 For example, the [DOM](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust._XDocument2.DOM.aspx) property of the **XDocument** interface, which is used to return a reference to a form's underlying XML document, returns the [IXMLDOMDocument](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.IXMLDOMDocument.aspx) interface that is wrapped by the Microsoft.Office.Interop.InfoPath.SemiTrust interop assembly.
 You call and use the members of the **IXMLDOMDocument** interface in basically the same way as when using script in form templates that don't use managed code.